veit/jupyter-tutorial/docs/data/index.rst

-In addition to specific Python libraries for accessing :ref:`remote storage media </data/overview.rst#remote-storage-media>` and :ref:`/data/overview.rst#geodata`, we will introduce you to different :doc:`serialisation-formats` and four tools in more detail:
+In addition to specific Python libraries for accessing :ref:`remote storage media </data/overview.rst#remote-storage-media>` and :ref:`/data/overview.rst#geodata`, we will introduce you to different :doc:`serialisation formats <serialisation-formats/index>` and four tools in more detail:

 * :doc:`requests/index`
 * :doc:`beautifulsoup`